Angus King: United States Postal Service

+Lobster emoji

+King successfully advocated for the creation and implementation of the lobster emoji.

+King officially advocated for the creation and implementation of the lobster emoji as a symbol of Maine culture.
+In September 2017, he wrote a petition to the Unicode Consortium, providing Google search data to argue that there was a need for a lobster emoji.
+The lobster emoji was implemented in February 2018, which King called "great news for Maine".

 Personal life

-King's first wife was Edie Birney.
-She is the mother of King's three older sons.
+King's first wife was Edie Hazard Birney, a granddaughter of Rowland Hazard III.
+She is the mother of his three elder sons.
 King and Birney divorced in 1982.
 Since 1984, King has been married to Mary Herman.
-King has five children and six grandchildren.
-One of his children, Angus III, is a Democratic candidate in the 2026 Maine gubernatorial election.
+He has five children and six grandchildren.
+One of his children, Angus III, was a candidate in the 2026 Maine gubernatorial election Democratic primary, placing last.
 King is an Episcopalian and attends St. Paul's Episcopal Church in Brunswick.
 He rides a Harley-Davidson motorcycle.

-As of 2018, King's net worth, according to OpenSecrets.org, was more than $9.4 million.
+According to OpenSecrets.org, King's net worth was more than $9.4 million as of 2018.

 Health issues

 In June 2015, King underwent a successful surgery that removed a cancerous prostate that had been detected in a screening and biopsy.
-The surgery did not change King's plans to run for reelection in 2018.

-On August 19, 2021, King and fellow senators Roger Wicker and John Hickenlooper tested positive for COVID-19.
+The surgery did not change his plan to run for reelection in 2018.
+On August 19, 2021, King and Senators Roger Wicker and John Hickenlooper tested positive for COVID-19.
 He fully recovered from the virus, saying, "I didn't feel great during the worst of my illness, but I'm confident that I would have felt a whole lot worse if I hadn't received the vaccine".